neurosnap/gen-readlines/README.md

 		console.log(line.toString());
 	}
 }).catch(function(err) {
-	throw new Error(err);
+	throw err;
 });
 ```

 Creating an instance of the `Readlines` class with a filename
-it will return a promise to open the file and get its file size.
+will return a promise to open the file and get its file size.

 ```
 import Readlines from 'gen-readline';